Tetisheri: Burial

+Attestations

+Statuette (fake?)

 A statuette long in the collections of the British Museum bearing an inscription naming Tetisheri was identified as a forgery by W. V. Davies, based on the slavish imitation of its inscription from a fragmentary lower portion of a similar statue of the queen (now lost).
 However, some scholars question this attribution, and have been raising questions as to the potential authenticity of the statuette itself, if not the inscription.

-In 1980, James Harris and Edward F. Wente conducted a series of X-ray examinations on New Kingdom Pharaoh's crania and skeletal remains, which included the mummified remains of Tetisheri.
-The analysis in general found strong similarities between the New Kingdom rulers of the Seventeenth Dynasty and Eighteenth Dynasty and contemporary Nubians with slight differences.